gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 For today we will keep it simple and use a *Constant Size Coalescent* Tree Prior but this is one area that BEAST has grown in recent versions.

-I honestly don’t know what several of these Tree priors do but this there is real potential here to apply some cool analyses to different types of data and different evolutionary questions and there are papers that describe each of these options.
+I honestly don’t know what several of these Tree Priors do but this there is real potential here to apply some cool analyses to different types of data and different evolutionary questions and there are papers that describe each of these options.
 For example, the Bayesian Skyline option can estimate the timeline of historical changes in effective population size based on the pattern of coalescence in your dataset.
 Pretty cool right???
-Most of these options have papers that describe them so as your BEAST skills become more advanced you can explore these.
+Jenn Malmberg showed the results of such an analysis yesterday when describing that there was an increase in the estimate size of the virus population size concurrent with an increase in the census size of the Florida panther population.

 Leave the default of *Random Starting Tree* and move on to the *States* tab.

 If you want to do ancestral reconstruction you can specify some options here.
-But we don’t.
+But we don’t today.
 So let’s move on to the *Priors* tab.

 This is another place it is important (although not necessarily critical) that you have some knowledge of the sequences/taxa that you are analyzing.
 Each of the lines on this page are present because of the parameter choices we have made thus far.